RosenZhu/rosenzhu.github.io/index.md

 ## About Me

 I am a Research Fellow at Swinburne University of Technology.
 My research interest focuses on software/hardware security by using technologies such as fuzzing.
+I've published papers on top-tier venues, such as CCS, TDSC and ICSE.
+I've been invited to serve as a reviewer in top-tier venues, such as IEEE IoTJ and IEEE TDSC.

 ## Research Interests